esbouvier/GCD_Course_Project/CodeBook.md

 * Each type of observational unit forms a table.

 This tidy data set includes:
-* 66 variables (68 columns, including hte 2 keys/IDs columns)
+* 66 variables (68 columns, including the 2 keys/IDs columns)
 * 35 observations (35 rows, excluding the header)

 ## Data Dictionary